KCCPMG/editable-content/README.md

         - A single child which will be rendered as the child of the button.
 This is usually going to be an icon or a short string demonstrating what clicking the button will do to the selection
       - wrapperArgs: WrapperArgs
         - wrapperArgs is an object which must have a specified "element", which is a string corresponding to the type of element being created (i.e. "span", "i", "strong", etc.) A classList or id can also be included but are not necessary
+      - selectCallback: a callback function that will be run when clicking the button to wrap a section of text.
+This callback will not receive any arguments, but there is nothing in the flow between the button click to the point of calling the callback will change the value of window.getSelection().
+This can be helpful for performing operations which will need to provide other information to the wrapper element.
+For example, a common use case would be adding a dialog which will give the user the opportunity to type in what url will be used for the href property of an anchor tag.
+It is recommended that when an operation such as this concludes, the logic should *reset the selection* to what it was at the time of the button click, but the execution of this as well as the decision to do so is at your discretion.
+      - deselectCallback: The same as selectCallback but when the button click leads to a text unwrap operation rather than a wrap.
       - Beyond this, all properties that you pass will be treated as props for an MUI Button (if isMUIButton is true) or an HTML Button, and the TypeScript allowed properties will reflect that decision.
 The one exception to this is the "variant" prop, which is not accepted, but is replaced with the "selectedVariant" and "deselectedVariant" props.

 #### Unbreakable Elements